MA-Choukali/PCPPN/README.md

 Instructions for finding the nearest patches to each prototype:
 1. Run the Jupyter Notebook 'global_analysis.ipynb' and supply the following arguments:
-/-gpuid is the GPU device ID(s) you want to use (optional, default '0') -modeldir is the directory containing the model you want to analyze -model is the filename of the saved model you want to analyze
+  - gpuid is the GPU device ID(s) you want to use (optional, default '0')
+  - modeldir is the directory containing the model you want to analyze
+  - model is the filename of the saved model you want to analyze